 - See below for information regarding the FFATA Act, which currently only applies to "vendor agreements" (purchase orders) for Contracts.

-Micro-Purchase (under $10,000 for federal contracts, and $50,000 for federal grants/cooperative agreements) - For purchases UNDER the micro-purchase threshold, competitive quotes are not required, but justifying and documenting price reasonableness is. (§200.320 – Methods of Procurement) Your Gateway order using Federal Funds under $10,000.00 will not route to Procurement Services.
+Micro-Purchase (under $10,000 for federal contracts, and $50,000 for federal grants/cooperative agreements) - For purchases UNDER the micro-purchase threshold, competitive quotes are not required, but justifying and documenting price reasonableness is. (§200.320 – Methods of Procurement).

-Small Purchase Procedures ($10,000 - $99,999.99*) - For both Contracts and Grants, the lowest dollar threshold for supporting documentation (Form A) is $10,000.00 ($2,000 for Construction subject to the Davis-Bacon Act).
-The federal funded amount must reach $10,000.00 before the documentation is required.
-(In other words, a transaction may be split-funded, whereby 19900 funds are being used for $8,000, and Grant funds are also $2,500.
-In that case, a Form A is not required.
+Small Purchase Procedures ($10,000 - $99,999.99* for federal Contracts) ($50,000 - $99,999.99 for federal grants/cooperative agreements).
+These thresholds require supporting documentation by using the Form A below.
+If your transaction is be split-funded, whereby 19900 funds are being used for $8,000, and federal contract funds are being used at $2,500, a Form A is not required.
 However, if your purchase is $11,000 on a federal contract and $20,000 on state funds, then the Form A is required.
-Rate quotations (a total of 3 or more) must be obtained for these transactions, as well as documenting and justifying Price Reasonableness on the Form A. As of 6/2021, we have a new Form A: Source Selection & Price Reasonableness Form.
-This new UCOP form is to be used for all federal orders over $10,000, AND non-federal orders over $100k.
+Rate quotations (a total of 3 or more) must be obtained for these transactions, as well as documenting and justifying Price Reasonableness on the Form A. As of 7/2021, we have a new Form A: Source Selection & Price Reasonableness Form.

 Competitive Proposals (exceeds $100,000) - For all transactions at the UC over $99,999.99, a public, competitive bid must be conducted.
 This means an RFQ or RFP (bid) must be posted on the public UC bid website by a member of the Procurement team.
 If you feel your item/commodity is unique, and only one supplier in the world can provide it, a Sole Source (see below section regarding Form A) may be acceptable.
 Price Reasonableness/Price Analysis must be documented for any acquisition over $99,999.99 (§200.324 – Contract Cost and Price)